stephaniefriddle/Restaurants/README.md

 ## Requirements and Project Features
 You're currently reading the README, but below you will find the other requirements and features I've choosen to implement:

  - I used Bootstrap to create a responsive design with two media queries, one for mobile and one for desktop.
-On the main page, the table of the results is responsive (if it's on mobile, only the table will scroll) and changes based on screen size.
-The form changes layout on the create page.
-The menu bar on both pages will allow for a larger right margin on desktop layout so it's not pushed all the way to the end.
+On the main page, the table of the results is responsive.
+On mobile the table layout is vertical and some fields are hidden.
+If on desktop view, table is responsive and will scroll horizontally if needed.

  - You'll see more than the required 5 commits.